-The structure of asset-backed securities (ABS, MBS and CMBS) is intended, among other things, to insulate investors from the corporate credit risk of the sponsor that originated or acquired the financial assets.
+The structure of asset-backed securities (ABS, MBS, CMBS and CLO) is intended, among other things, to insulate investors from the corporate credit risk of the sponsor that originated or acquired the financial assets.
 However, payment under such structures depends primarily on the cash flows generated by the assets in the underlying pool and other rights designed to ensure timely payment, such as liquidity facilities, guarantees or other features generally known as credit enhancements.
 For example, MBS loans are repaid by homeowners while CMBS loans are repaid by real estate investors who rely on tenants and customers to provide the cash flow to repay the mortgages.
 As such, any factor which could potentially affect general economic activity or the cash flows from borrowers and properties creates a risk (e.g. credit risk of the borrower and property).

-Structures such as CMBS and CMOs may employ tranching of the underlying cash flows based on the levels of credit risk/yield/duration.
+Structures such as CMBS, CMOs and CLOs may employ tranching of the underlying cash flows based on the levels of credit risk/yield/duration.
 This creates a sequential payment structure generally referred to as the "waterfall".
 Each month the cash flows received from all of the pooled loans is paid to the investors, starting with those investors holding the highest rated securities, until all accrued interest on those securities is paid.
 Then interest is paid to the holders of the next highest rated securities and so on.
 The same process occurs with principal as payments are received.
 If there is a shortfall in contractual loan payments from the borrowers or if loan collateral is liquidated and does not generate sufficient proceeds to meet payments on all tranches, the investors in the most subordinate tranche class will incur a loss with further losses impacting more senior tranches in reverse order of priority.

-Generally, rising interest rates tend to extend the duration of fixed rate mortgage-related securities making them more sensitive to changes in interest rates.
-As a result, in a period of rising interest rates, a Sub-Fund holding mortgage-related securities may exhibit additional volatility (extension risk).
-Mortgage-related securities are also subject to prepayment risk.
-When interest rates decline, borrowers may pay off their mortgages sooner than expected.
+Generally, rising interest rates tend to extend the duration of fixed rate mortgage-related securities and asset-backed securities (including CLOs) making them more sensitive to changes in interest rates.
+As a result, in a period of rising interest rates, a Sub-Fund holding mortgage-related securities and asset-backed securities (including CLOs) may exhibit additional volatility (extension risk).
+Mortgage-related securities and asset-backed securities (including CLOs) are also subject to prepayment risk.
+When interest rates decline, borrowers may pay off their loans/mortgages sooner than expected.
 Absent protection, such prepayments would return principal to investors precisely when their options for reinvesting those Sub-Funds may be relatively unattractive.
 This can reduce the returns of a Sub-Fund because the Sub-Fund may need to reinvest those funds at the lower prevailing interest rates.
 In addition, investments in securitised or structured credit products may be less liquid than other securities.
-The lack of liquidity may cause the current market price of assets to become disconnected from the underlying asset value and, consequently, Sub-Funds investing in securitised products may be more susceptible to liquidity risk.
+The lack of liquidity may cause the current market price of assets to become disconnected from the underlying asset value and, consequently.
+Sub-Funds investing in securitised products may be more susceptible to liquidity risk.